Summit Program – A Pathway for High Ability Learners

 English Requirements:

 Students are required to complete their compulsory English studies to a high level of achievement.
-It is strongly recommended that students undertake English literature at year 11 or IBDP language A: English language and literature HL.
+It is strongly recommended that students undertake English literature at year 11.

 Humanities and Social Sciences Requirements:

 Students are strongly recommended to continue at least one stage 1 humanities and social sciences subject in year 11.
-Humanities subjects on offer include: stage 1 business innovation, legal studies, modern history, society and culture, tourism, or IBDP history HL/SL, psychology HL/SL or environmental systems and societies SL.
+Humanities subjects on offer include: stage 1 business innovation, legal studies, modern history, society and culture, tourism.

 Students are required to participate in the following initiatives: Australian History Competition, Simpson Prize and Australian Geography Competition.